tk256ailab/AIMascotKit/README.md

 # AIMascotKit
 A toolkit for creating AI desktop mascots.
+(Work in progress)